 At Middlestone Moor Primary School, we are an inclusive school we consult with a wide range of agencies and partnerships to ensure the Emotional and Social Development needs of SEN children are met.
 Inspired by our strong values staff believe that high self-esteem is crucial and aim to support and promote the emotional wellbeing of all children.
 On a daily basis the class teacher is responsible for the pastoral and social care of every child in their class, therefore this would be the parents’ first point of contact should further advice or support is required.

 At Middlestone Moor primary we work with the school community to support links with the wider community and local churches.
 We also offer opportunities for children to develop social and leadership skills through a range of Pupil groups.
-Our school councillors, Buddies and Sports (L.E.A.P) Leaders are always on hand to help in the playground – they will always be looking out for you and if you need them they will be wearing hi-vis buddy jackets.
+Our school councillors and Buddies and are always on hand to help in the playground – they will always be looking out for you and if you need them they will be wearing hi-vis buddy jackets.

 Middlestone Moor Primary School has and maintains close links with External Partnerships; In order to access the best professional advice, we also link with Local Authority and Private Providers of additional services, such as Occupational Therapy, CAHMS (Child and Adolescent Mental Health Service) School Nursing Service, Social Services and Medical Professionals.
 We have two large meeting spaces and often hold multi-professional meetings in school so that parents are comfortable in the school environment and the child can join us easily, if it is appropriate.